jfet97/tc39-proposal-object-gather/README.md

 ## Reasons
 * Currently this type of gather is not allowed in Javascript.
+* It provides a fast and unequivocal way to construct object using parameters that could be easily optimized by the engine.
 * Current solutions imply one or more of the following: changes to the function signature, useless objects creations, annoying identifiers repetitions.
 Let's briefly see them: